19 October 2022

 • Dr. Ulrike Gretzel, University of Southern California

-We look forward to your creative contributions and to exploring netnography together in Marseille!
+We look forward to your creative contributions and to exploring netnography together in Izmir!